 Fair housing covers most housing.
 In some circumstances, fair housing laws exempt owner-occupied buildings with no more than four units, single-family housing sold or rented without the use of a broker, and housing operated by organizations and private clubs that limit occupancy to members.

 In 2020 and 2021, a range of cities and counties in the Twin Cities metropolitan area collaborated to create the 2020 to 2024 Regional Analysis of Impediments to Fair Housing Choice (PDF).
 The document is linked on this page.
-Interested parties with questions about the 2020 to 2024 Regional Analysis of Impediments to Fair Housing Choice are encouraged to contact Karl Batalden, Woodbury's Community Development Coordinator.
+Interested parties with questions about the 2020 to 2024 Regional Analysis of Impediments to Fair Housing Choice are encouraged to contact Jamie Fritts, Woodbury's Housing and Economic Development Coordinator.

 Resources for Filing Complaints

 Several agencies are available to help victims of fair housing violations including:

 HOME Line Email an Attorney Page

 - U.S. Department of Housing and Urban Development, Office of Fair Housing and Equal Opportunity

 Office of Fair Housing and Equal Opportunity Page

 MN Attorney General File a Complaint Page

 Minnesota Department of Human Rights Website